navaraja20/Visual_SQL/README.md

 - Tailwind CSS for styling
 - Monaco Editor for SQL editing
 - Framer Motion for animations
+- Chart.js for data visualizations
+- Google Gemini AI integration
+- SheetJS (xlsx) for Excel exports
-- Axios for API calls
+- html2canvas for certificate generation

 **Backend:**
 - Node.js with Express and TypeScript